+List the deviations (if any) from the methodology used to select data source compared to what was planned

-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.

-Social variables Additional voluntary questionnaires with social variables (employment by education level and nationality) were sent to all fish processing plants to ensure a high respond rate but owners were not willing to fill out them.
-Due to high refusal rate for social variables, POL will collect this data every year and put this variables into obligatory economic questionnaire (starting from 2020).
-There will be reminders of the obligation sent by registered mail and phone calls.
-7. Deviations from Work Plan methodology to choose type of data collection No deviation compared to WP methodology to choose type of data collection took place.
+Social variables

+No deviations, social variables were not collected for 2018 (3 years frequency).

+7. Deviations from Work Plan methodology to choose type of data collection

+No deviation compared to WP methodology to choose type of data collection took place.

 List the deviations (if any) from the methodologies to choose type of data collecton scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.

-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.

-8. Deviations from Work Plan methodology regarding sampling frame and allocation scheme No deviation compared to WP methodology took place List the deviations (if any) from the methodologies used regarding sampling frame and allocation scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.
-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+8. Deviations from Work Plan methodology regarding sampling frame and allocation scheme

+No deviation compared to WP methodology took place

+List the deviations (if any) from the methodologies used regarding sampling frame and allocation scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.

+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.

-9. Deviations from Work Plan methodology used for estimation procedures No deviation compared to WP methodology took place.
+9. Deviations from Work Plan methodology used for estimation procedures

+No deviation compared to WP methodology took place.

 List the deviations (if any) from the methodologies used for estimation procedures compared to what was planned in the Work Plan, and explain the reasons for the deviations.

-Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
+Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.

-10. Quality assurance 10.1 Sound methodology Briefly describe if the data collection follow methodologies, guidelines and best practices agreed in expert groups and whether methodologies are documented and are made publicly available.
+10. Quality assurance

+10.1 Sound methodology

+Briefly describe if the data collection follow methodologies, guidelines and best practices agreed in expert groups and whether methodologies are documented and are made publicly available.

 In accordance with national regulations, economic and some social data were collected obligatory for the entire population.
 In order to ensure the maximum number of questionnaires is received, similarly to previous years reminders of the obligation to file them were sent by registered mail and phone calls were made to execute the obligation.
 Recommendations of the Lisbon DCF workshop on "statistical issues related to the collection of economic data within the DCF" were taken into account to deal with the non-response problem.
 For missing questionnaires calculations of the missing variables for the missing population were made, based on average data from the questionnaires received.

 10.2.
-Accuracy and reliability Response rate and Achieved sample rate are provided in Table 3C.
+Accuracy and reliability

+Response rate and Achieved sample rate are provided in Table 3C.